Senate

 Montero denies corruption in her ministry amid renewed attacks from the PP

-In her rebuttal, Montero attacked the PP for resorting to "dehumanization" out of "simple electoral fear"—given that she is a candidate in this year's elections in Andalusia—and told the Popular Party that they cannot "present a single piece of evidence or indication that the contracts..."
-Since the explanations have not satisfied the Popular Party, they will pursue legal action to create a commission of inquiry into SEPI and have announced that they will summon María Jesús Montero, warning her that "sooner or later" she will have to answer to the courts.
+In her rebuttal, Montero attacked the People's Party for resorting to "dehumanization" out of "simple electoral fear," given that she is a candidate in this year's elections in Andalusia: "They have gone after me above all because I am the PSOE candidate," she proclaimed.
+Since the explanations have not satisfied the Popular Party, the PP has taken legal action by creating a commission of inquiry into SEPI regarding the "deficiencies and alleged irregularities" in its management.
+They have also announced that they will summon María Jesús Montero, warning her that "sooner or later" she will have to answer to the courts.

 On behalf of ERC, Sara Bailac lamented that the PP "remains silent, minimizes, or protects" corruption within its ranks and asked María Jesús Montero to "understand the moment" and "rise to the occasion" to "act decisively," with "maximum transparency."
 From Junts, Teresa Pallarès lamented that the cases of alleged corruption represent an "enormous loss of credibility" for the Spanish government and "the entire political class."
 These are "absolutely deplorable and very disappointing" cases that "illustrate the problems of centralism in the management of resources."